User manual

 its definition, label, unit, URI defined in the ontology

-other parameters like structuring or visibility for the developer (see developer manual)
+other parameters like structuring for the developer (see developer manual)

 When clicking on the show button, the values of the variable can be seen: